 Current market structure in the power sector of Georgia, regulatory environment, introduction of the key players in generation, transmission and distribution, potential of the future development of the Georgian power sector and KPMG’s experience and capabilities in the field

-key strategic development areas for Georgia, the Ministry of Energy, in cooperation with the Georgian National Energy and Water Regulatory Commission (GNERC) has developed Georgia’s Energy Strategy for 2016-2025, oriented mainly at liberalization of the market, switching to EU standards and modernization and development of the transmission and distribution infrastructure.
+For over the past decade, the Government of Georgia has been actively promoting the development of the power sector, with various incentives and favorable terms offered to investors.
+As the power sector has been one of the key strategic development areas for Georgia, the Ministry of Energy, in cooperation with the Georgian National Energy and Water Regulatory Commission (GNERC) has developed Georgia’s Energy Strategy for 2016-2025, oriented mainly at liberalization of the market, switching to EU standards and modernization and development of the transmission and distribution infrastructure.

 A liberalised and deregulated market allows renewable energy generators to operate freely on the Build-Own-Operate (BOO) principle, with investors being free to choose the market they wish to operate in.

 Local energy demand is forecast to grow steadily in line with the GDP of the country, with further opportunities to export to neighbouring countries suffering from structural power deficits or expensive power generation.
 Over the past nine years electricity generation in Georgia has increased by more than 30%, while demand increased by 33% during the same period.

 As of today, most of Georgia’s hydro power potential is yet untapped (around 75%) with more than 60 potential hydro power projects being at the pre-feasibility study level.
 Currently, there are more than 70 power stations with total installed capacity of 3,724 MW, out of which 75% comes from hydro power plants.

 © 2019 KPMG Georgia LLC, a company incorporated under the Laws of Georgia, a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.